ttoffey/SQLAlchemy-Challenge/README.md

 ![surfs-up.png](Resources/surfs-up.png)

 Congratulations!
+You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!

+According to GoVisitHawaii.com Hawaii’s weather is warm all year round with daytime high temperatures ranging from 78F in the “colder” months to 88F in the hotter months.
+Hawaii’s proximity to the equator means that its weather is tropically warm and consistent throughout the year.
+Flowers are always in bloom in Hawaii.
+Typically December, January, and February are the coolest months, while July, August and September are the warmest months.

+Further according to GoVisitHawaii.com, the months of April – October tend to have less rain than the months of November – March.
+The following chart shows how the average rainfall varies by month and by Hawaiian Island.

-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii! this research project involved the hawaii.sqlite databse and the two tables - Measurement and Stations.
+This research project involved the hawaii.sqlite databse and the two tables - Measurement and Stations.

 ### Objectives